yogawicaksana/SentimentAnalysis-Klitih-/README.md

 # SentimentAnalysis-Klitih-

 This project aims is getting know related tweet about 'klitih'.
-I scraped the data, try to analyse, and do sentiment analysis.
+I scraped the data (twints lib), try to analyse, and do sentiment analysis.

 Lib used:
 matplotlib